alexKleider/phInfo/README.md

         export MYSQL_PASSWORD='db-password'

+You will also later need a pathagar superuser password so now would be a good time to pick one and record it somewhere.
+I suggest 'ph-su-pw'.

 The next sequence of commands brings in Pathagar, carries out necessary configurations, activates the virtual environment so that a superuser can be created and then deactivates the environment since